Tender broccoli is steamed then smothered in a creamy cheddar and Parmesan cheese sauce and topped with buttery Ritz crackers.

 - 1 sleeve Ritz crackers, crushed

-- Preheat the oven to 400°F. Bring a pot of water to a boil.
+- Preheat the oven to 400 degrees F. Bring a pot of water to a boil.
 Steam or boil the broccoli florets for 4 minutes.
 Drain and rinse in cold water.

-- Using a medium size pot, sauté the onions in the butter for 4-5 minutes.
+- Using a medium size pot at medium heat, sauté the onions in the butter for 4-5 minutes.
 Sprinkle in the flour and cook until the flour is absorbed and the mixture resembled a paste.

 - Slowly adding the milk and whisk to combine.
 Continue stirring until the mixture becomes smooth and the lumps have disappeared, about 5 minutes.

 - Remove the pot from the burner and stir in the cheeses until the mixture is melted and creamy.